HEADS-UP: We’re always updating our off grid and homesteading library so make this page a favourite and come back often to see what’s new.

 On just a quarter-acre of land, you can produce fresh, organic food for a family of four — year-round!
 This comprehensive guide to homesteading provides all the information you need to grow and preserve a sustainable harvest of grains and vegetables; raise animals for meat, eggs, and dairy; and keep honey bees for your sweeter days.
 With easy-to-follow instructions on canning, drying, and pickling, you’ll enjoy your backyard bounty all winter long.

-Have you got a favorite Off The Grid book you’d like to recommend to our fellow off the gridders?
+Have you got a favorite Off The Grid book you’d like to recommend to our fellow readers?

-Comment below and share your recommendation with our fellow readers.
+Comment below and share your recommendation with everyone below.

 P.S.
 If you enjoy these books then please consider buying the hard copy or eReader version(s).